NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

    2. E.g. 2025 // 100 = 20
    3. 20 * 100 = 2000
 4. After we calculate `current_decade`.
-   1. This is achieved by subtrracting `current_century` from `current_year`, then dividing the result by 10 and multiplying that by 10.
+   1. This is achieved by subtracting `current_century` from `current_year`, then dividing the result by 10 and multiplying that by 10.
 Finally we add this result back to `current_century`.
    2. E.g. 2025 - 2000 = 25
    3. 25 // 10 = 2
    4. 2 * 10 = 20